 A: A series of rates will be produced showing a district’s progress in meeting the needs of all of the students in a graduating class.
 Five-, six- and seven-year graduation rates will be produced, and early graduates will be reflected in three-year rates.
-Also, CDE intends to incorporate student re-engagement rates as part of the evidence considered for accreditation purposes.

 Q: How will retention impact the four-year on-time graduation rate?

 A: Students who are retained in ninth grade or later may adversely impact the four-year on-time graduation rate, unless intensive educational services are provided in order for them to catch up and complete high school in their anticipated year of graduation.

 Q: Why doesn’t the completer, still enrolled and dropout rate add up to 100%?

 A: The dropout rate and the completer and still enrolled rates use two different sets of students for the respective calculations.
 Since we are looking at two different sets of data, there is no way to combine them to get a complete set.